 Slipping rib syndrome is rare, and it can often be difficult to diagnose.
 It occurs because of a defect or hypermobility in the cartilage that connects the ribs to the rib cage.

-In this article, we look at the causes and symptoms of slipping rib syndrome, as well as when to see a doctor.
+This article looks at the causes and symptoms of slipping rib syndrome and when to contact a doctor.

-Slipping rib syndrome occurs when the ligaments holding the ribs in place move, cause the ribs to shift or “slip.”
+Slipping rib syndrome occurs when the ligaments around the ribs move, causing the ribs to shift or “slip.”

-Instead, they are connected to each other by fibrous tissue or ligaments, which allows for greater movement and flexibility of the lower chest region.
-If these ligaments are injured or weakened, the damage can cause the ribs to slip.
+This connection allows for greater movement and flexibility of the lower chest region.
+If this cartilage sustains damage or becomes weak, the ribs may slip.

-When slipping rib syndrome occurs, the movement can irritate the nerves and put a strain on specific muscles in the affected area.
+When slipping rib syndrome occurs, the movement can irritate the nerves and strain muscles in the affected area.
 The result is inflammation and pain.

 The most common symptoms of slipping rib syndrome are: